HelloChatterbox/py_responsivevoice/readme.md

 say(self, text, mp3_file=None, lang=None, pitch=None, rate=None, vol=None, gender=None, play_cmd="mpg123 -q %1")
 ```
 - *text* : The text you want to speak.
 - *mp3_file* : The name of the output file.
-If `None`, a temporary file will be created.
+If `None`, a temporary file will be created and the text will be played in blocking mode.
+Otherwise it will be played without blocking.
 - *lang* : The language of the speaker.
 E.g. `ResponsiveVoice.ENGLISH_US`
 - *pitch* : The pitch of the speaker.
 - *rate* : The rate (speed) of the speaker, value between 0 and 1.